tariq-eden/grants-process/Data/CleanedData/IndexCleanedData.md

 ## Phase 2

 ## Phase 1
-There were four main types of Platform Data preperated per batch of textaul data analysed:
+There were four main types of Platform Data prepared per batch of textual data analysed (see archives for files):
 #### claim_metadata
 This provided the list of unique claims, with associated informtion: category (~discipline); group (who assessed the claim); workshop (when & where the claim was assesed)/